pychthonic/widgets-django-rest-api/README.md

-# widgets-django-rest-api
+# Django REST API for Widgets

+## Overview

 This is a REST API for managing widgets.
 It will accept GET, POST, PUT, and DELETE requests.

+## How to run it locally

-To run it locally, use the following commands:
+Use the following commands:

 ```
 git clone https://github.com/pychthonic/widgets-django-rest-api.git